WWYDF/OpenPA/README.md

 #### You have four options:
 1. Check this guide to host your own Mumble Server. https://wiki.mumble.info/wiki/Murmurguide
 2. Find a free-to-use server on the Internet Browser in Mumble Client.
-3. Buy your own Mumble Server from a site like https://asteroidhost.com/mumble (Sponsored)
+3. Buy your own Mumble Server from a Hosting Company.
 4. Join my GTFO-Mumble Server for this project. <3
 > IP: mumble.devante.net